vuexyz/vuexyz/docs/rendering.md

 Most frontend creative coding libraries _(like p5.js or pixi.js)_ handle rendering for you.
 Typically, they provide a `draw` function that gets called every frame and any code you write gets drawn to a canvas element.

 VueXYZ is different in that regard.
-It doesn't provide a `draw` function or generate any canvas.
-Instead, it's a collection of composables that return data about a scene, described as geometric primitives for the most part.
+It doesn't draw anything by default.
+Instead, each composable returns data.
 It's up to you to decide how to render that data.

-That said, sometimes it's useful to visualize the data in a way that's not just a bunch of numbers.
-For that, VueXYZ primitives return a handful of methods to support this.
+But even with this approach, sometimes it's useful to visualize the data _(during prototyping, or even just for visualizing your scene)_.
+For that purpose, all primitives return additional members and methods that make it easy to render them in different ways.

 ## svgPath